AlexvZyl/.dotfiles/.config/nvim/README.md

 # Neovim Config

-This config has a decent amount of work and is very close to a proper IDE.
+This [config](https://github.com/AlexvZyl/.dotfiles/tree/main/.config/nvim) has a decent amount of work and is basically a fully fledged IDE.
 Why didn't I use [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) or [SpaceVim](https://github.com/liuchengxu/space-vim)?
 I like doing things myself.

 > ℹ️ &nbsp; I try to keep all of the key bindings in [this file](https://github.com/AlexvZyl/.dotfiles/blob/main/.config/nvim/lua/alex/key-bindings.lua).